Loading your workspace

 The app helps separate disposal gains from revenue-style income, but this is still a guidance layer rather than legal advice.
 If something looks unclear, review the treatment carefully or ask a practitioner before filing.

-It can explain how the product works and answer basic tax-flow questions, but it should not replace practitioner advice or official SARS guidance for complex filing decisions.
+It can explain how the product works and answer basic tax-flow questions, but it should not replace practitioner advice or formal SARS guidance for complex filing decisions.